 Addicts often display narcissistic traits, but this doesn’t mean they have NPD

 Also worth noting is that many, if not most, addicts display narcissistic traits and they frequently act in ways that could be construed as such.
 For example, they’re often willing to lie, cheat, or exploit others to get drunk or high, but this doesn’t automatically make them clinical narcissists.
 Sure, it might make them jerks, but the vast majority of legitimate addicts who possess a true willingness to seek help and a strong desire to recover probably don’t have NPD.
-If they did, they either wouldn’t seek help to begin with or they’d be very slack with their recovery program, nor would they show any real initiative to work it thoroughly.
+If they did, they either wouldn’t seek help to begin with or they’d be very slack with their recovery program, failing to exhibit any real initiative to thoroughly work at it.

 If an addict in your life is in recovery and STILL shows the following signs, pay attention

-If you suspect that an addict in your life, currently in recovery, may also have NPD, ask yourself the following questions:
+If you suspect that an addict in your life who’s currently in recovery may also have NPD, ask yourself the following questions:

 - Does this person separate themselves from the group after having been in recovery for a while (i.e., “I’m different and I can work my program differently, too,” or, “I’ve made better progress than other people in this program,” etc.)?

 - Does this person still seem to possess a sense of entitlement, impaired empathy, or an unwillingness to help others even after spending some time in recovery?